vernohiyas/vernoCTFventures/Miscellaneous/OverTheWire/bandit2/README.md

 bandit2@bandit:~$ cat spaces\ in\ this\ filename
 <flag will be shown here>
 ```
 Note: "\\" is know as an escape character.
 It tells the program that should not be read as a special character but a string.
 This will become clearer to you in the future.
+(Click here for bandit3)[../bandit3]